Samuvel-victor/django-chatbot/README.md

 ![PostgreSQL](https://img.shields.io/badge/PostgreSQL-17-blue?logo=postgresql)
 ![LangChain](https://img.shields.io/badge/LangChain-Latest-green)

-> **🎓 Educational Tutorial Series for the Developer Community**
 >
-> Learn how to build conversational AI chatbots from scratch using Django, Django REST Framework, and Next.js.
-This hands-on tutorial introduces you to LangChain and LangGraph basics while building a real working chatbot.
+build conversational AI chatbots from  using Django, Django REST Framework, and Next.js.
+This hands-on project introduces you to LangChain and LangGraph basics while building a real working chatbot.

-## 📖 What Is This Project?
+##  What Is This Project?

-This is a **learning-focused repository** designed to teach developers how to integrate AI into full-stack web applications.
-It's NOT a comprehensive enterprise solution - it's a clear, straightforward tutorial on building your first conversational chatbot.
+ how to integrate AI into full-stack web applications.
+It's NOT a comprehensive enterprise solution - it's a clear, straightforward  building your first conversational chatbot.

-**What You'll Learn:**
+**What the project:**
 - Setting up Django + Django REST Framework for AI applications
 - Building a modern frontend with Next.js
 - Creating basic conversational chatbot functionality